at-karim/MSRFM/README.md

 Concepts contains unfinished projects and parts.
 Drawings contains the drawings (pdf, dxf and SLDDRW) of parts and projects.
 Parts contains all the approved parts ordered in accordance to use.
-Projects contains all the approved projects.
+Projects contains all the approved projects and the BOM (Bill of Materials).
 EXAMPLES CAN BE FOUND AT THE BOTTOM
 ---///---